What is bank

 Bank can simply be defined as an entity that is engaged in the banking business.

 However In the case of United Dominions Trust Ltd V. Kirkwood bank is defined to mean cooperation that accepts money on current, accounts, and paycheques to drown upon such accounts on demand and collect cheques for customers.

 Generally, there are two major types of banks i.e Central banks and Commercial Banks.

 It is true that a bank is a place where people keep their money.
-However, it will be wrong for us to confine ourselves to that view because apart from that there are a lot more functions which banks can perform.
+However, it will be wrong for us to confine ourselves to that view because apart from that there are a lot more functions that banks can perform.